Ex-Trump Lawyer Michael Cohen Should Get 'Substantial Prison Term,' Feds Say

 Mueller's office has been tasked with investigating whether anyone in Trump's campaign conspired with the Russians who were waging those "active measures" against the United States and the West.

-Trump says his campaign had nothing to do with the Russian election interference and he denounces Mueller's investigation as a "hoax" and a "witch hunt."
+Trump says his campaign had nothing to do with the Russian election interference and has denounced Mueller's investigation as a "hoax" and a "witch hunt."

 Trump repeated his criticism again on Friday and said on Twitter that his attorneys have already begun work on a rebuttal to Mueller in case the special counsel's report is damaging to Trump and becomes public.